 top of page

-Virtual Dictatorships and Plutocracies -- How Humanity is Being Shaped
+Virtual Dictatorships and Plutocracies: Shaping Humanity

 (EDIT: For the matter of this article, a Plutocracy is a space/community dominated by its richest members.
 A Virtual Dictatorship is a virtual space/product owned by a non-elected owner.
 An "E-dictator" is the non-elected owner/ruler of a virtual dictatorship.
 Not to be confused with digital authoritarianism, which defines ways to oppress and diminish actual democracies).